swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 [Node.js](https://github.com/kanaka/cljs-bootstrap).
 Suffice to say we've only scratched the surface of an iceberg of potential.

+To be clear this not something you want to use for the traditional ClojureScript use case, building typical web applications.
+The output file starting size is simply to large (~300K gzipped).
+But there are now many new reachable target where this cost is not a constraint as in the examples previously enumerated.

-After something this signifanct you think we would be done, but there's a lot more good stuff coming.
+After something this significant you think we would be done, but there's a lot more good stuff coming.
 [Maria Geller's](https://twitter.com/mayaneise) excellent JavaScript module work should make it a breeze to integrate the